Light-Ideas-Labs/lisk-scaffold/README.md

 ### Overview

+---

-🧪 **Ultimate EVM Scaffold** is an open-source, robust framework designed to accelerate the development and deployment of decentralized applications (DApps) on the Lisk platform.
+🧪 **Ultimate EVM Scaffold** is an open-source, robust framework designed to accelerate the development and deployment of decentralized applications (DApps) on any EVM platform.
 It equips developers with essential tools and frameworks, making the initial steps of building a DApp straightforward and efficient.

+---

 <!-- Getting Started -->